pravinkumarosingh/projects/ids/README.md

-(Presented at UPES Hackathon 2020 Dehradun)
+Presented at UPES Hackathon 2020 Dehradun.